Elicitation Complexity of Statistical Properties: Setting and Main Result

-Let $\Omega$ be a set of outcomes and $\P\subseteq\Delta(\Omega)$ be a convex set of probability measures.
-The goal of elicitation is to learn something about the distribution $p \in \P$, specifically some function $\Gamma(p)$, by minimizing a loss function.
+Let $\Y$ be a set of outcomes and $\P$ be a convex set of probability measures on $\Y$.
+See \S~\ref{sec:extens-non-conv} for when the convexity assumption can be lifted.
+The goal of elicitation is to learn something about the distribution $p \in \P$, specifically some function or \myemph{property} $\Gamma(p)$ such as the mean or variance, by minimizing a loss function.
+When $\Y = \reals^k$, we will assume the Borel $\sigma$-algebra, and when $\Y$ is generic, the $\sigma$-algebra will be left implicit, but the relevant functions need to be measurable and $\P$-integrable, i.e., integrable with respect to each $p \in \P$.
+Throughout, we will use $Y$ as the random variable representing the outcome itself, i.e.\ $Y:\Y\to\Y$, $y\mapsto y$, leaving $X$ to refer to an arbitrary random variable.

+\begin{remark} When $\Y=\reals$, it would be more natural in many cases to discuss properties of random variables of the form $Y:\Omega\to\Y$, such as $\Gamma(Y) = \E[Y]$, where now $\Omega$ is the outcome set endowed with some fixed base measure $\mu$, thus eliminating the need for $p$.
+In most examples, such as all risk measures discussed in this paper, $\Gamma$ would depend on $Y$ only through its law, in which case it is also natural to design loss functions which depend only on $y = Y(\omega)$ rather than allowing them direct access to $\omega\in\Omega$.
+Thus, without loss of generality we could define $\Gamma(p) \defeq \Gamma(Y)$ where $p$ is the law of $Y$, and let the outcome set again be $\Y$, and $Y$ be the identity map; e.g.\ $\Gamma(p) = \E_p[Y]$.
+This transformation is the reasoning behind the notation in this paper. \end{remark}